kraskp/roger-skyline-1/README.md

 ```
 $ exit
 ```
-but now, if we'll try to use `sudo`, the OS will respond: `kseniia is not in the sudoers file.
+but now, if we'll try to use `sudo`, the OS will respond: `ken is not in the sudoers file.
 This incident will be reported`.
 That means we need to open `/etc/sudoers` file as root.
 Don't forget to check rights on the file (must be writible!).
 ```
 $ pwd
 /etc